despresj/quickstats/README.md

 quickstats
 ==========

-The goal of quickstats is to save some time when doing basic data anaysis with DPLYR
+The goal of quickstats is to save some time while doing basic data anaysis with DPLYR

 Installation
 ------------